Sunflower Fields in Middle Tennessee and Nashville Area

 Eagleville, TN 37060

-Lucky Ladd is a great little farm outside of Murfreesboro, in Eagleville.
-They have so much family fun available, but they also have a sunflower field.
-The summer blooms are usually around late-June to mid-July and they also have a fall bloom as well.
+Lucky Ladd is a great farm just outside of Murfreesboro, in Eagleville.
+They have so much family fun available and a huge sunflower field.
+The summer blooms are usually around July and they also have a fall bloom as well.
 You can wander around and take as many pictures as you like!
 You can also buy flowers to take home.

 Red River Farms